Spotify

-Spotify (/ˈspɒtɪfaɪ/; /sv/) is a Swedish audio streaming and media service provider founded on 23 April 2006 by Daniel Ek and Martin Lorentzon.
-As of September 2025, it is one of the largest providers of music streaming services, with over 713 million monthly active users comprising 281 million paying subscribers.
-Spotify is listed (through a Luxembourg City–domiciled holding company, Spotify Technology S.A.) on the New York Stock Exchange in the form of American depositary receipts.
+Spotify (Note: /ˈspɒtɪfaɪ/; /sv/) is a Swedish freemium music streaming service provider founded in April 2006 by Daniel Ek and Martin Lorentzon.
+As of March 2026, it was one of the largest providers of music streaming services, with over 777 million monthly active users comprising 300 million paying subscribers.
+Spotify is listed on the New York Stock Exchange in the form of American depositary receipts.

-Spotify offers digital copyright restricted recorded audio content, including over 100 million songs and 7 million podcast titles, from record labels and media companies.
+Spotify offers DRM-protected audio content, including over 100 million songs and over 7 million podcast titles, from record labels and media companies.
 Operating as a freemium service, the basic features are free with advertisements and limited control, while additional features, such as offline listening and commercial-free listening, are offered via paid subscriptions.
 Users can search for music based on artist, album, or genre, and can create, edit, and share playlists.
-It offers some social media features such as messaging, creating profiles, following friends, shared playlists, and creating listening parties called "Jams."
+It offers some social media features such as messaging, creating profiles, following friends, shared playlists, and creating listening parties called "Jams".

-As of December 2022, Spotify is available in most of Europe, as well as Africa, the Americas, Asia, and Oceania, with a total availability in 184 markets.
-Its users and subscribers are based largely in the US and Europe, jointly accounting for around 53% of users and 67% of revenue.
-It has no presence in mainland China where the market is dominated by QQ Music.
-The service is available on most devices, including Windows, MacOS, and Linux computers, IOS and Android smartphones and tablets, Smart Home devices such as the Amazon Echo and Google Nest lines of products, and digital media players like Roku.
+As of December 2022, Spotify is available in most of Europe, as well as Africa, the Americas, Asia, and Oceania, with availability in a total of 184 markets.
+Its users and subscribers are based largely in the United States and Europe, jointly accounting for around 53% of users and 67% of revenue.
+It has no presence in mainland China, where the market is dominated by QQ Music.
+The service is available on most devices, including Windows, macOS, and Linux computers, iOS and Android smartphones and tablets, Smart Home devices such as the Amazon Echo and Google Nest lines of products, and digital media players like Roku.
 As of December 2023, Spotify was the 47th most-visited website in the world with 24.78% of its traffic coming from the United States followed by Brazil with 6.51% according to data provided by Semrush.
-As of 2022, Spotify is the current sponsor of Spanish football club FC Barcelona, with music artists like Drake, Travis Scott and Ed Sheeran collaborating with the club by changing their shirts into their artist logo, sometimes used for album promotions.
+As of 2022, Spotify is the current sponsor of Spanish football club FC Barcelona, with music artists like Drake, Travis Scott, and Ed Sheeran collaborating with the club by changing their shirts into their artist logo, sometimes used for album promotions.

 Unlike physical or download sales, which pay artists a fixed price per song or album sold, Spotify pays royalties based on the number of artist streams as a proportion of total songs streamed.
 It distributes approximately 70% of its total revenue to rights holders (often record labels), who then pay artists based on individual agreements.
 While certain musicians laud the service for offering a lawful option to combat piracy and for remunerating artists each time their music is played, others have voiced objections to Spotify's royalty structure and its effect on record sales.